Lael Wilcox

-Lael Wilcox (born July 18, 1987) is an ultra-endurance bicycle racer who won the Trans Am Bike Race in 2016, and set Tour Divide's women's course record on an individual time trial (ITT) in 2015.
+Lael Wilcox (born July 18, 1986) is an ultra-endurance bicycle racer who won the Trans Am Bike Race in 2016, and set Tour Divide's women's course record on an individual time trial (ITT) in 2015.
 She was the first American to win the Trans Am.
 She also set the overall course record with her time on the Baja Divide route.

-Personal
+Early life and personal life

-Wilcox grew up in Anchorage, Alaska.
+Wilcox was born on July 18, 1986, and grew up in Anchorage, Alaska.
 She graduated from the University of Puget Sound in 2008 with degrees in natural science and French literature.